Domiii/NoGap/README.md

 Express is the standard Node way of starting a HTTP server and let clients connect.
 Once it is running you can connect to it with your browser on the specified port.

-NOTE: When using `NoGap` you will not need to work with express anymore.
-You can, but you are recommended to use components instead.
+NOTE: When using `NoGap` you will not need to work with express anymore (other than starting the server).
+You can use it, but you are recommended to use components instead.